-- 1. User can configure the High alarm value in the ADAM.NET utility.
-When AI value is higher than the High alarm, this bit will be 1. - 2.
+- 1. When the channel cannot detect current input signal in 4~20 mA input range, this bit will be 1. - 2.
+User can configure the High alarm value in the ADAM.NET utility.
+When AI value is higher than the High alarm, this bit will be 1. - 3.
 Users can configure the Low alarm value in the ADAM.NET utility.
 When AI value is lower than the Low alarm, this bit will be 1.